-Illinois Energy Now is an energy efficiency program, administered by the State of Illinois Department of Commerce and Economic Opportunity (DCEO), providing millions of dollars in incentives to public facilities implementing energy efficiency measures to reduce electric and/or natural gas consumption.
+Illinois Energy Now is an energy efficiency program, administered by the State of Illinois Department of Commerce & Economic Opportunity (Department of Commerce), providing millions of dollars in incentives to public facilities implementing energy efficiency measures to reduce electric and/or natural gas consumption.

 The Illinois Energy Now Public Sector Energy Efficiency New Construction Program (Illinois Energy Now New Construction Program) offers financial incentives to facilitate implementation of cost-effective energy efficiency improvements for new building construction or major building renovation projects, for public sector entities located within Ameren Illinois and ComEd electrical service areas and Ameren Illinois, Nicor Gas, North Shore and Peoples natural gas service areas.

 NOTE: Energy efficiency incentives for the private sector are available to customers of ComEd (electric) through the Smart Ideas program, Ameren Illinois (gas and electric) through the Act On Energy program, or through Nicor Gas through the energySMART program, North Shore Gas, or Peoples Gas energy efficiency programs.

 The Illinois Energy Now New Construction Program provides incentives to public sector entities constructing energy efficient new buildings and major renovations.
 Incentives available to the public sector are based on exceedance of the minimum requirements of the Illinois Energy Conservation Code (IL ECC), aka “beyond-code” measures.
 The program offers two means of calculating New Construction Incentives: Prescriptive and Custom.